pyccel/pyccel/docs/type_annotations.md

 b : list[bool] = [False, True]
 c : list[float] = []
 ```
-So far lists can be declared as local variables or as results of functions.
+So far lists can be declared as local variables or as arguments or results of functions.

 ## Sets